Skip to content

 Miami-Dade County

-Track conditional use permit discussions across Miami-Dade County, FL council meetings
+How conditional use permit requests are decided across Miami-Dade County, FL council meetings, the vote and the conditions on the record

 Meetings